Podcast: Play in new window | Download (Duration: 10:02 — 11.9MB) | Embed

-Hand Foot and Mouth is highly contagious.
+What is Hand Foot and Mouth Disease?

 - nose and throat secretions (such as saliva, sputum, or nasal mucus),

 Hand-foot-and-mouth is highly contagious not only in the United States but across the Globe.

 How Does it Spread?

 An infected person may spread the viruses to another person through:

 - Close personal contact,